Financial Contrast: Realogy (RLGY) vs. The Competition

 |2.42

-Realogy presently has a consensus target price of $16.00, suggesting a potential downside of 10.16%.
-As a group, “Real estate agents & managers” companies have a potential upside of 8.19%.
-Given Realogy’s competitors stronger consensus rating and higher probable upside, analysts plainly believe Realogy has less favorable growth aspects than its competitors.
+Realogy currently has a consensus price target of $16.00, indicating a potential downside of 10.41%.
+As a group, “Real estate agents & managers” companies have a potential upside of 8.48%.
+Given Realogy’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Realogy has less favorable growth aspects than its competitors.

-This table compares Realogy and its competitors top-line revenue, earnings per share and valuation.
+This table compares Realogy and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue